yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-payment.md

   cardHolderName: 'John Deer',
   // Optional: You can create an input to get this formation
   saveCard: true,
-  /**
-   * @optional
-   * Send this value if you already have a registered or enrolled payment method.
-   * Other fields like card and customer are optional unless your provider requires them.
-   */
   vaultedToken: "aad8578e-ac2f-40a0-8065-25b5957f6555",
   // Optional: only neccessary if an installments plan is created for the account
   installment: {